Overview

 Max Extruder Temperature: 500°C

-Materials: All basic filaments plus: PEEK, PEI (Ultem), PC, etc. See manufacturer's site for full chart.
+All Materials: All basic filaments above plus: PEI (Ultem), etc. See manufacturer's site for full chart.

 Unique Properties